-Reasonable compatibility between information entered on an application and information retrieved via the federal hub provides greater flexibility allowing the agency to define what constitutes verification there does not need to be an exact match for a state to accept data as verified.
+'Reasonable compatibility' between information entered on an application and information retrieved via the federal hub provides greater flexibility, allowing the agency to define what constitutes verification.
+Reasonable compatibility ensures that there does not need to be an exact match for a state to accept data as verified.
+For example, a client address that differs from the address held on another system may be marked as reasonably compatible, and therefore verified, by a state if both addresses are within the exchange service area.
+If the income available for a client via trusted data sources determines the client to be eligible for Medicaid but the client attests to a different income amount on the application which also determines the client eligible for Medicaid then this information is considered reasonably compatible and requires no supporting documentation to be provided by the client for verification.
 This moves towards real-time or near real-time determinations for individuals applying online whose eligibility can be verified, or considered reasonably compatible online.

 Any outstanding verifications that could not be electronically verified are collected into a list and presented to the citizen before displaying the application results.
-These outstanding verifications must be resolved by a case worker, however presenting the details to the citizen as part of the online application makes them aware of the items delaying a complete determination.
+These outstanding verifications must be resolved by a case worker.
+However; presenting the details to the citizen as part of the online application makes them aware of the items that are delaying a complete determination.
 Any result presented is provisional, dependent upon the client providing supporting documentation to a caseworker.
-The provisional determination may or may not permit issuance of benefits depending on the program and the reasonable opportunity/inconsistency requirements associated with that program.
+The provisional determination may or may not permit issuance of benefits depending on the program and the reasonable opportunity or inconsistency requirements associated with that program.